AKaanB/KiCad_UPS_Schematics/README.md

 # KiCad_UPS_Schematics
  Open Source Schematics of a Li-ion battery based 1.1 KW uninterruptible power supply.
+Design consists of CC/CV Charger and passive battery balancing and a full bridge inverter.
 You can just take a look at the PDF if you only want to see the schematics.

 All parts have footprints except the transformers.